Where Old Tradition Thrives and Everyone's Part of the Family

 Beyond the Distillery

 Bernheim Arboretum and Research Forest: Take time to connect with nature while trekking through 16,000 acres of hiking paths, nurseries, lakes, gardens and preserved land.
-Just down the road from the Jim Beam American Outpost, Bernheim is Kentucky’s official state arboretum, showcasing the area’s diverse and scenic terrain.
+Down the road from the Jim Beam American Outpost, Bernheim is Kentucky’s official state arboretum, showcasing the area’s diverse and scenic terrain.

-Cattleman’s Restaurant: Featuring a Jim Beam-themed bar, this popular steakhouse is known for hand-cut steaks that are aged 28 days, then cooked full of tenderness and flavor.
-Especially bold eaters can order the house special, the 20-ounce sirloin known as “The Sheriff.”
+Cattleman’s Restaurant: Featuring a Jim Beam-themed bar, this popular steakhouse is known for hand-cut steaks aged 28 days and cooked with tenderness and flavor.
+Bold eaters can order the house special, the 20-ounce sirloin known as “The Sheriff.”

 Wineries: While tasting world-class Bourbon on your Bourbon Country excursion, you can also experience the unexpected excellence of Kentucky-crafted wine.
 Bullitt County is home to four award-winning wineries – Brooks Hill Winery, Forest Edge Winery, MillaNova Winery, and Wight-Meyer Winery & Vineyards.
 With panoramic views in a rural setting, each winery offers casual tastings and a relaxing atmosphere for connoisseurs and newbies alike.
-A trip to all four wineries, as well as the Jim Beam American Outpost and Four Roses Warehouse & Bottling, completes the official “Bullitt County Wine & Whiskey Trail,” earning visitors a uniquely designed commemorative glass.
+A trip to all four wineries and the Jim Beam American Outpost and Four Roses Warehouse & Bottling completes the official “Bullitt County Wine & Whiskey Trail,” earning visitors a uniquely designed commemorative glass.